iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Terrible app, can't even register.<br> :date: __2020-08-05 16:04:20__

 > Won't let me sign up.
 Uninstalled then reinstalled, now there's an error message when adding phone number.<br> :date: __2020-08-05 15:09:29__

-> The app keeps asking me to restart my phone 10 times per hour.
-Please fix it.<br> :date: __2020-08-05 02:05:07__

-> Needs to run in foreground.
-When app crashes user has to manually restart.
-Drain on battery.
-This is not a good solution.
-Better to switch to the new Health Canada app called COVID Alert.<br> :date: __2020-08-04 18:37:57__